Wabinab/Xenoblade-Chronicles-3-The-Book/src/18_saffronia.md

 Somewhere in the distance where she threw it caught her attention.
 Beside some ferronis and levnis wreckages, a silhouette figure seemingly down on the floor{{footnote: Bent down?
 Knelt down?
 Sat down?
 One don't know.}}.
 She approached the figurine, whom had a neck-long hair, with wings like that of Eunie.
 "This one's Kevesi...
 You've been here for... quite a while..."

 She bent down, looking at a dog tag attached to its shirt.
 She removed it onto her hands, scanned it with her iris to decipher it:

 > Name: Eunie\
 > Affiliation: Colony 18\
 > Class: Sharpshooter

 She was confounded.
-Her iris constricted as she questioned herself, emotionally unstable, "Wha-what is this-?!
+Her iris constricted as she questioned herself, horrified, "Wha-what is this-?!
 Wh-why is my name on here?!"
 As if taken back by some unbeknownst memories...

 #### (Start of Eunie's Recall{{footnote: A recall is a piece of memory from before your current reincarnation.}})